chandanhpcic/docs/source/intro.rst

 Installation and setup is all about getting you started using one of the target options available.

-The next sections should be quite familiair when working with OPNsense, as they reflect the options in the menu of the product.
-In case you're not yet used to OPNsense, you can always use the search input in the left corner of the screen to find your topic.
+The next sections should be quite familiair when working with Reticen8, as they reflect the options in the menu of the product.
+In case you're not yet used to Reticen8, you can always use the search input in the left corner of the screen to find your topic.

 Both community and third-party plugins have their own area available, although they eventually register into the